MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ## Introduction <a name="introduction"></a>
-In this project we tried to reproduce the results of the Learning to See in the Dark (cite) paper as part of the Reproducibility Project for the CS4240 Deep Learning (2022/23 Q3) course at Delft University of Technology.
+In this project we tried to reproduce the results of the Learning to See in the Dark ("Learning to See in the Dark", n.d.) paper as part of the Reproducibility Project for the CS4240 Deep Learning (2022/23 Q3) course at Delft University of Technology.

 ## Value of a reproduction <a name= "value-of-a-reproduction"></a>
 Doing a reproduction project is important.
 If a paper has never been reproduced it is not possible to know if the findings are correct or not.
 It is possible that the original authors have made a mistake, or that they cherry picked certain results.
 By trying to reproduce the results of a paper we can try and see if the results are accurate or not.
 Reproducing the results is also important because it shows how applicable a method is.
 If it is possible to reproduce a result but very difficult, it can be that while the findings of a paper are still important, they are not very applicable in the real world.